 Some companies have tried to address this issue by creating policies like requiring passwords to change every three months, or never repeating a password.
 Unfortunately, these approaches are antiquated and don’t actually address the underlying need: ensuring that employees or contractors who must access data remotely to do their jobs can, without an onerous or overbearing technical process involved.
 Otherwise, users just create slight variations of the same easy-to-remember passwords (and easy to hack), which aren’t any more secure.
 So, the goal isn’t to necessarily replace the password.
 Instead, it’s to put at least two mutually exclusive factors in the right employee’s grasp.
 The key is that the combination of those actors is difficult or impossible for another user to successfully replicate and gain authentication.

 After the pre-implementation has made progress, it’s time to build out the system.
 Your IT team should define and document the user experience (UX) for consistent adoption.
 They will likely be very involved in the ongoing user education portion of the initiative, helping populate training materials with screenshots and other content to help employees better understand how to follow the new process.
-At the same time, your IT team will manage the install and configure everything to properly function as intended, performing UAT and PIV.
+At the same time, your IT team will manage the installation and configure everything to properly function as intended, performing UAT and PIV.
 Also, your development team might need to be involved to protect custom applications.

 Even with a compelling, mandatory, and participatory employee training regime, plus a buttoned-up MFA system configured by the team perfectly, problems still happen.
-Unfortunately, there is no way to completely engineer around the human condition of seeking paths of least resistance.
+Unfortunately, there is no way to completely engineer around the human condition by seeking paths of the least resistance.
 The same things that make MFA authentication easy may be the same places for system failure.

 Many employees have developed “notification fatigue” where they automatically click approve on pop-ups, just to continue working on what they are working on.
 Therefore, push notifications can present an easy social engineering opportunity for external groups to gain unauthorized access, then exploit your network and data.
 Coming full circle, education is important… but employees must take a moment to pause, read, consider, and judge the veracity of a notification.